clearwater-analytics/devcontainer-java-example/README.md

 # DevContainer Usage

-This folder contains a [DevContainer](https://containers.dev) setup which provides an isolated development environment with the necessary tools and configurations to develop, build, and deploy Java web applications.
+This repository contains a [DevContainer](https://containers.dev) setup which provides an isolated development environment with the necessary tools and configurations to develop, build, and deploy Quarkus web applications.
 It utilizes Docker to provide a consistent and reproducible development environment.

 ## Usage Instructions